rrrnld/earth-observation-for-journalism/README.md

-# Earth Observation for Journalism
+# Using Earth Observation for Journalism

 This repository contains a series of notebooks describing interaction with the Copernicus Open Access Hub in order to obtain, manipulate and analyze earth observation data.
 The aim is to document common tasks that might make the data from the Copernicus Sentinel-2 mission attractive for usage in data journalism.